hamish-milne/OHDL/Spec.md

 ## Bit
 OHDL, like other similar languages, has an ultimate root value type, bit.
 A bit is a single digital wire that can take a value of `0` or `1`.
 Multiple bits in an array can represent a greater range of numbers.
-The bit type is implied if type information is omitted in any statement, including array definitions.

 ## Tri
 The tri type can take one of three values: `0`, `1` or `X`, with `X` being high impedance.
 The reason for the distinction between tri and bit is for type safety; with bit you can be assured that your signal has a definite value.
 Converting between the two types is very simple; bit can be converted to tri freely, but to convert tri to bit requires either an explicit cast, or use of the `Pullup` or `Pulldown` properties, which will convert `X` values to `1` and `0` respectively.
 Using a cast is equivalent to using `Pulldown`.